93% of organizations now involve the C-suite in comp decisions. Are your legacy tools holding you back? Join our webinar on March 19th.

 June 7th, 2026

-For more detail on the current pay equity reporting requirements in France, see our local resources page.
+For more detail on the current pay equity reporting requirements in France, see our local requirements page.

 In October 2025, a German government committee issued a report that provides guidance on EU Directive transposition.
 Based on the recommendations, Germany’s new pay transparency and equity requirements would stay fairly close to the Directive’s set thresholds.
 The committee also recommends digital tools, like reporting portals and pay gap analysis tools, to ease the administrative burden on employers.
 Pay equity experts speculate that reporting will not be required until 2027.